Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

     called when a job is canceled.
     The default implementation does nothing.

-Example — subclass to add custom post-processing:
+Example: subclass to add custom post-processing:

 .. code-block:: python